M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Local-Development-Folder/index.md

 Once the applications are complete, the contents of the folder can be zipped up and [deployed to the live vault using the M-Files Admin tool]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Development-Practices/Deployment/).
 The application will be offered to users to install next time they connect to the vault.
 This screen can be avoided - and the application forcibly installed - by [pre-approving it using registry keys]({{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Pre-Approval/).

-<p class="note">To test your application, simply log into the M-Files vault using the M-Files Desktop client on the same machine as the local development folder.
-Changes will only be loaded when you log out and log in again to the vault.</p>
+To test your application, simply log into the M-Files vault using the M-Files Desktop client on the same machine as the local development folder.
+Changes will only be loaded when you log out and log in again to the vault.
+{:.note}

-<p class="note warning">The local development area is also used to hold local copies of applications installed into the vault.
-You cannot use this location to develop new versions of an existing application unless you alter the application's <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/#guid-formatting">GUID</a> so that it is different to the live version.</p>
+The local development area is also used to hold local copies of applications installed into the vault.
+You cannot use this location to develop new versions of an existing application unless you alter the application's <a href="{{ site.baseurl }}/Frameworks/User-Interface-Extensibility-Framework/Application-Definition/#guid-formatting">GUID</a> so that it is different to the live version.
+{:.note.warning}